+*Corresponding author:

 eamster@post.harvard.edu

-The authors declare they have no actual or potential competing financial interests.

-Abstract:
+Abstract

-BACKGROUND: Coal based energy production is the most utilized method of electricity production worldwide and releases the highest concentration of gaseous, particulate and metallic pollutants compared to any other form of electricity production.
-Toxicological research has shown that coal combustion by-products are carcinogens, endocrine disruptors and cardiorespiratory toxins.
+BACKGROUND: Coal-based energy production is the most utilized method of electricity production worldwide and releases the highest concentration of gaseous, particulate, and metallic pollutants compared to any other form of electricity production.
+Toxicological research has shown that coal combustion by-products are carcinogens, endocrine disruptors, and cardiorespiratory toxins.

 OBJECTIVES: The vast majority of the epidemiological literature primarily assesses the contribution of indoor coal combustion on health and neglects the question of the public health impact from coal-fired power plants.
 This article is the first systematic review of the epidemiological literature on the impact emissions from coal-based power production has on morbidity and mortality worldwide.

-METHODS: A systematic review of the epidemiological literature was conducted on PubMed, Web of Science and Toxline platforms from 1998-2018.
+METHODS: A systematic review of the epidemiological literature was conducted on PubMed, Web of Science, and Toxline platforms from 1998–2018.
 Information on study design, population, exposure assessment, outcome measurement, adjustment for confounding, consideration of bias and measure of effect was recorded in a systematic manner.

 RESULTS: 2,152 articles were retrieved based on search criteria.
 Word search of abstract and article text filtered the results to 156 articles which were reviewed by two expert reviewers.
 Of those 34 articles were included after screening.

-DISCUSSIONS: There is substantial epidemiological evidence indicating emissions from coal-based power production negatively impacts the health of neighbouring populations.
-Our review illustrates significant impact on respiratory, cancer and birth outcomes from gaseous, particulate and metal emissions from coal-fired power plants.
+DISCUSSIONS: There is substantial epidemiological evidence indicating emissions from coal-based power production negatively impacts the health of neighboring populations.
+Our review illustrates significant impact on respiratory, cancer and birth outcomes from gaseous, particulate, and metal emissions from coal-fired power plants.
 There is considerable inconsistency among the literature on exposure assessment models

 Keywords: air pollution, coal energy, power plants, particulates